What is whole life insurance?

 - The death benefit amount can never decrease.

 - The policy usually builds cash value over time—see more about that below.

 - The cash benefit paid by life insurance is almost never counted as taxable income, meaning your chosen beneficiary (the person or people whom you choose to receive the life insurance money) will pay no taxes on it.

-Whole life insurance is generally more expensive than term life insurance because its protection lasts a lifetime.
+Whole life insurance is generally more expensive than term life insurance because its coverage lasts a lifetime.